Sport Psychology Degree Career Guide

 Degree Requirements and Coursework

 Graduate programs in psychology and sport psychology typically require a bachelor’s degree with a major in psychology, or at the least, a certain number of credits of psychology coursework, and possibly kinesiology or other sports-related courses.
-Admissions may also want to see a minimum GPA of 3.0 and a certain score on the Graduate Record Examination (GRE), as well as references and experience in athletics, coaching, psychology research, or other applicable situations.
+Admissions boards commonly want to see a minimum GPA of 3.0 and higher than average scores on the Graduate Record Examination (GRE), as well as references and experience in athletics, coaching, psychology research, or other related environments.

 Graduate students studying sport psychology learn the basics of professional psychology and clinical work, as well as topics related to working with athletes and other types of performers.
 Coursework for a sport psychology program may include:

 - Advanced Kinesiology